 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-This rule is promulgated by the Title and Escrow Commission pursuant to Section 31A-2-404 which authorizes the Commission to make rules for the administration of the provisions in this title related to title insurance and Section 31A-23a-204 which authorizes the Commission to make a rule to exempt attorneys with real estate experience from the three year licensing requirement to license a title agency.
+This rule is promulgated by the Title and Escrow Commission pursuant to Section 31A-2-404 which authorizes the Commission to make rules for the administration of the provisions in this title related to title insurance and Section 31A-23a-204 which authorizes the Commission to make a rule to exempt attorneys with real estate experience from the three year licensing requirement to license an agency title insurance producer.

 (1) The purposes of this rule are:

 (a) to delegate to the Commissioner preliminary approval or denial of a request for exemption;

 (b) to provide a description of the types of real estate experience that could be used by an attorney seeking to qualify for the exemption;

 (c) to provide a process to apply for a request for exemption; and